 Revenues from contracted services are composed of construction revenues (including renewal and replacements) and management fees for operating and maintaining the water and/or wastewater systems at various military bases.
-For the year ended December 31, 2021, total revenues from contracted services were \$113.4 million as compared to \$120.6 million for 2020.
-The decrease was due to an overall decrease in construction activity as compared to 2020, partially offset by an increase in management fees resulting from the successful resolution of various economic price adjustments and other filings at the military bases served.
+For the year ended December 31, 2022, revenues from contracted services decreased \$2.5 million to \$110.9 million as compared to \$113.4 million for 2021.
+The decrease was due to lower construction activity resulting, in part, from timing differences of when such work was performed as compared to the same period of 2021, as well as a slowdown primarily caused by longer materials supply-chain lead-times, delays in receiving capital upgrade awards, and other delays.
+This decrease was partially offset by increases in management fees due to the successful resolution of various economic price adjustments.

-ASUS's subsidiaries continue to enter into U.S. government-awarded contract modifications and agreements with third-party prime contractors for new construction projects at the military bases served.
-During 2021, ASUS was awarded approximately \$17.3 million in new construction projects, some of which have been completed during 2021.
-The majority of the remainder are expected to be completed in 2022.
-Furthermore, in September 2021, ASUS received a contract modification that provided for additional infrastructure assets located at Joint Base Andrews to be operated and maintained by ASUS under its utility privatization contract with the U.S. government.
-The operation and maintenance, and renewal and replacement of these assets is expected to contribute additional revenue of approximately \$41.0 million over the remaining life of the 50-year contract, through January 2056.
-Earnings and cash flows from modifications to the original 50-year contracts with the U.S. government and agreements with third-party prime contractors for additional construction projects may or may not continue in future periods.
+ASUS's subsidiaries continue to enter into U.S. government-awarded contract modifications and agreements with thirdparty prime contractors for new construction projects at the military bases served.
+During 2022, ASUS was awarded approximately \$34.4 million in new construction projects for completion in 2022 through 2025.
+Earnings and cash flows from modifications to the initial 50-year contract and additional contracts with the U.S. government and agreements with third-party prime contractors for additional construction projects may or may not continue in future periods.